ToshikiNakamura0412/orb_slam3_ros/README.md

 # ORB-SLAM3-ROS

+## Support disabling Loop Closing
+Change setting `System.LoopClosing` in the settings file (e.g. [TUM1.yaml](config/Monocular/TUM1.yaml)) to disable loop closing.

+## The rest is the original README.md from the original repository

 A ROS implementation of [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) V1.0 that focuses on the ROS part.

 This package uses ```catkin build```.
 Tested on Ubuntu 20.04.